We write about disruption and value. Enter your e-mail address to receive Uncharted, our no-nonsense editorial.

 Your organisation’s ambition to change the world can inspire great accomplishments – but only if people see how their own role fits into the wider purpose.
 Are your people mopping floors or, as NASA’s janitor believed, sending a man to the moon?

-Get everyone on track to a single destination – and life at work becomes easier, customers get a better deal and shareholders enjoy higher returns.
+Get everyone on track to a single destination – and work becomes easier, customers get a better deal and shareholders enjoy higher returns.
 Management exists to agree, set out and champion business purpose.

 Our preoccupation with leadership harms employee engagement and business outcomes.
 Recognise leadership for its capacity to steer, but not drive, the organisation.